sigstore/fulcio/tools/loadtest/README.md

 1. Fetch an identity token for a service account with `gcloud auth print-identity-token --audiences sigstore --impersonate-service-account <name>@<project-id>.iam.gserviceaccount.com --include-email`.
 1. Start `locust`, configuring number of users, spawn rate, host, maximum QPS per user, and identity token.

+## Prerequisites

+You will need Python 3 to install the Python requirements.

+You will also need to set up a GCP project with a single service account.
+The service account will be used to generate an identity token for calls to Fulcio.

 ## Running Locust

 ### Installation